How random connectivity shapes the fluctuating dynamics of finite-size neural populations: Derivation of the mesoscopic model

 where $n_i(t)\sim \mathcal{N}(0,1)$ are independent standard normal random variables.
-The first term in Eq.~\eqref{eq:gaussianY_Delta_Z} is proportional to the total number of spikes or the mesoscopic population activity and thus corresponds to the input in an effective fully connected network.
+The first term in Eq.~\eqref{eq:gaussianY_Delta_Z} is proportional to the total number of spikes or the mesoscopic population activity and thus corresponds to the input in an effective mean-connectivity network.
 This term is common to all neurons.
-In contrast, the second term is different among neurons and only arises when $p<1$.
-It thus captures the individual differences of the synaptic inputs in a non-fully connected ("diluted") network.
+In contrast, the second term is independent across neurons and only arises when \rot{$\sigma_w>0$.
+Specifically,} it captures the individual differences of the synaptic inputs in a non-fully connected (``diluted'') network \rot{with $p<1$}.

 On the other hand, $\Delta Z(t)$ is itself a Poisson random variable with mean $Nr (t)\Delta t$.
 From Eq.~\eqref{eq:gaussianY_Delta_Z}, or, alternatively, from the law of total expectation and total covariance, we find that the synaptic inputs $\Delta Y_i(t)$ exhibit the following mean and covariance for a given stochastic population rate $r(t)$: